grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* [X] He runs a comb through engine grese and runs it through his spikey blonde hair
 	* [X] Hemi is not impressed with the state of Shakes' boat.
 There's a conversation about how Shakes always got away with running _just_ under the surface, all that diving seemed excessively dangerous to him.
 Make it clear his boat can only dive 30 meters or so.

+* [ ] _At Hemi's urging, Percy resolves things with Chips_
+	* Never admitting she was wrong
+	* Leave the tension hanging there

 * [o] _they eat a meal_
 	* [X] Shakes brought nothing but cold canned foods with him.
-The Prospect has submarine food: spoiling kim chi, stale rice,
+The Prospect has submarine food: spoiling kimchi, stale rice, dried fish
 	* [ ] dessicated citrus.
 	* [X] "If you can heat it, you can eat it."